imTHAI/dotfiles/README.md

 ### Backup the data

-If you're migrating from an existing Mac, you should first make sure to backup all of your existing data.
-Go through the checklist below to make sure you didn't forget anything before you migrate.

 - commit and push any changes/branches to your git repositories
 - save all important documents from non-iCloud directories
 - update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`